Tyrone-Liu/ExperimentalApp/README.md

 #### **Q:** Why the `About` button in the menu of settings does nothing?
 **A:** Expected, I didn't write the about interface yet.

+#### **Q:** In china, the GPS location information is not correct.
+**A:** The GPS coordinate gets from a standard Android system should be in `WGS84` format, and this app will only store it as the way it is.
+However, every map provider in China use the `GCJ02` format, try to directly overlay `WGS84` cooridinate onto `GCJ02` map will result incorrectly.

 ## Known Bugs